Yolantele/CV/README.md

 #### Product Designer, The Marketing Store,  2012 - 2017

-- Taking the design lead on several programs at any given time from brief to production for clients such as McDonalds's, Carlsberg, Nestle
+- Taking the design lead on several programs at any given time from brief to production
+- Developing product through concept, design and prototype development statges
 - Liaising with engineers, Q&A teams and client services to incorporating feedback into the products
+- Clients include McDonalds's, Carlsberg, Nestle, Hasbro and others
-- Meeting with, presenting and designing to licensor and client requirements
+- Meeting with and presenting to clients and licensors.

-- Software: Photoshop, Illustrator, 3Ds Max, Maya, Solidworks
+Software: Photoshop, Illustrator, 3Ds Max, Maya, Solidworks